ddotcodes/100-days-of-code/log.md

 **Today's Progress**: Today was a crasy day today i learned about CSS and learned some more intresting topics in html

+### Day 38 :December 13, 2019

+**Today's Progress**: Today was a good day i learned about CSS grid and CSS layout and also learning figma for designing web and mobile applications